Permify/targe/CONTRIBUTING.md

 # Contributing

-Welcome to Kivo contribution guidelines, happy to see you here :blush:
+Welcome to Targe contribution guidelines, happy to see you here :blush:

-Before participating in the community, we must specify that all of the contributions must follow our [Code of Conduct](https://github.com/Permify/kivo/blob/master/CODE_OF_CONDUCT.md).
+Before participating in the community, we must specify that all of the contributions must follow our [Code of Conduct](https://github.com/Permify/targe/blob/master/CODE_OF_CONDUCT.md).
 Please read it before you make any contributions.

 If you need any help or want to talk about about a specific issue, you can always reach out to me from my mail:ege@permify.co.